annalam/breakfast/README.md

 TODO
 ====
 - Write "Getting started" documentation for the tool.
+- Document and test how Breakfast can be run on CRAM files (use samtools view to convert to BAM, then pipe into Breakfast).
 - Allow '-' to be used as BAM file name, to read from STDIN.
 - Allow user to customize how many mismatches are allowed in a breakpoint-overlapping read (currently there is no limit).
 - When aligning breakpoint-overlapping reads to putative rearrangement breakpoints, take indels into account in addition to mismatches.